DendiLBN/DendiLBN/README.md

 </h1>

-- 👨🏻‍💻 As a passionate frontend developer, I embrace the challenge of learning something new every day.
-My journey involves solving complex problems and crafting efficient solutions that enhance user experiences.
-I view each project as a unique opportunity for growth, allowing me to refine my skills and explore innovative technologies.
+- 👨🏻‍💻 As a passionate frontend developer, I embrace solving complex problems and specialize in analyzing and debugging with precision.
+My journey is focused on crafting efficient solutions that enhance user experiences.
+I view each project as a unique opportunity for growth, allowing me to continually refine my skills.

 - 🔭 I’m currently working on [book-store](https://github.com/DendiLBN/bookStore)